NON-DISCRIMINATION COMPLAINT REPORTING AND RESOLUTION PROCEDURE

 The Administrative Officer will evaluate the formal complaint to determine if the University has jurisdiction to take action pursuant to the Grievance Procedure.

 A. Title IX Sexual Harassment Mandatory Dismissal.
-For formal complaints alleging Title XI Sexual Harassment, either upon initial review or during the course of the investigation, the Administrative Officer shall dismiss the formal complaint if:
+For formal complaints alleging Title IX Sexual Harassment, either upon initial review or during the course of the investigation, the Administrative Officer shall dismiss the formal complaint if:

-- The alleged conduct did not occur in University sanctioned or University controlled employment, classes, programs or activities;
+- The alleged conduct did not occur in University sanctioned or University controlled employment, classes, programs or activities; or

-- The alleged conduct did not occur against a person in the United States;
+- The alleged conduct did not occur against a person in the United States; or

 - The Complainant is not participating in or attempting to participate in University employment, classes, programs or activities.

 B. Title IX Sexual Harassment Permissive Dismissal.
-For formal complaints alleging Title XI Sexual Harassment, either upon initial review or during the course of the investigation, the Administrative Officer may dismiss the formal complaint if:
+For formal complaints alleging Title IX Sexual Harassment, either upon initial review or during the course of the investigation, the Administrative Officer may dismiss the formal complaint if:

 - The Respondent is no longer enrolled at or employed by the University; or